Setup

 $ conda activate snakemake-tutorial

-Now you can use the installed tools.
-Execute
+Now you can use the installed tools within this shell.

 $ conda deactivate

-but don’t do that now, since we finally want to start working with Snakemake :-).
+to return to your normal shell.
+But don’t do that now, since we finally want to start working with Snakemake! :-)